 - Must comply with all local building codes and ordinances.

 - Avoid negligent construction.
 Quality materials should be used.
 Avoid seams that aren’t flush, gaps that are too wide, lumpy and kinked transitions, areas that are slippery due to slick paint surfaces, inadequate bracing.

-- Yellow warning color monitoring for lips, top of ramps and sharp /runs edges market with alternating black/yellow.
+- Yellow warning color monitoring for lips, top of ramps and sharp/runs edges marked with alternating black/yellow.

-- Regular facility inspections on monthly basis for all surfaces and structures for defects including documentation.
+- Monthly facility inspections for surfaces and structure defects including documentation.